dpopkov/learnee/pj4wcustsupport/README.md

 Customer Support Project
 ========================

+### 6 - Using the Expression Language in JSPs
+* Replacing Java code with EL

 ### 5 - Maintaining State Using Sessions
 * Setting Up the User Database for the simplest login capability
 * Add LoginServlet and login.jsp